Temka24/Temka24/README.md

 I'm a self taught Software Engineer and SaaS Founder.
 I working on build real world products that solve real problems.

-Currently building Lerno - English word memorizing app using flashcards that to helps people more faster to memorize words.
+Currently building Lerno app - English word memorizing app using flashcards that to helps people more faster to memorize words.

 Also my second SaaS [TimeLink](https://timelink.mn) — time slot booking Platform that helps individuals and businesses manage their appointments easily automation.